forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/default-org.md

 To open your default org so that you can test your changes or use declarative tools, click the browser icon ({% octicon browser %}) in the footer.
 Or, open the command palette and run **SFDX: Open Default Org**.

-To log out of the default org run the **SDFX: Log Out from Default Org** command.
+To log out of the default org run **SDFX: Log Out from Default Org**.